|Click here to download

 The Free Community Edition of the GLG Toolkit is a fully functional version of the toolkit containing a complete set of tools for developing embedded graphics and elaborate HMI interfaces for embedded devices.

 The Community Edition includes a graphical editor, a large number of pre-built components and a native C/C++ library for using the HMI screens into an application.
-The GIS component is also provided, as well as a Java class library for developing Java and Web applications.
+The GIS component is also provided, as well as a Java class library for developing Java applications.
 The Toolkit's run-time library can be easily integrated into existing applications, making it an ideal tool for developing embedded graphical interfaces.

 Click here for more information.